J. Wray & Nephew Ltd.

 Appleton Estate was an established rum-producing sugar plantation by the year 1749, and it has been in continuous operation for two and a half centuries.

 Today, Appleton Estate comprises a total of nearly 4,614 hectares (I 1,402 acres) with 1,500 hectares (3707 acres) in sugarcane cultivation.
-It also has its own sugar factory and rum distillery which are among the most modem and well equipped in Jamaica.
+It also has its own sugar factory and rum distillery which are among the most modern and well equipped in Jamaica.
 The factory can produce up to 160 tons of sugar per day, and the distillery has a production capacity of ten million litters of rum on an annual basis from both pot stills and column stills.

 Appleton Estate Rums are a unique style of rum produced only in Jamaica.
 Estate rums date back to the days of the old plantations, when special rums were developed exclusively for the tables of the estate's absentee owners.
 Wray and Nephew still makes this style of rum at Appleton Estate and controls every aspect of production.